VertaAI/modeldb/client/CONTRIBUTING.md

 ## Developer Installation
-From the root directory of the repository, run this command:
+From the root directory of the repository, run these commands:
 1. `cd client/verta/`

-### Create a Virtual Environment
-This is necessary to isolate the packages used for ModelDB development and prevent conflicts.

-Run these commands:
 1. `python2 -m pip install virtualenv && virtualenv venv` to create a Python 2 virtual environment
    - developing in Python 2 is recommended to help ensure compatibility
    - if you wish to work in Python 3 (which is necessary for building docs locally), instead run `python3 -m venv venv`
 1. `source venv/bin/activate` to activate the virtual environment

-### Install Requirements

-Run this command:
 1. `python -m pip install -r requirements.txt` to install packages for development, testing, and documentation
    - If you see `EnvironmentError: [Errno 13]` regarding permissions, consider these potential solutions:
       - append `--user` to the command: `python -m pip install -r requirements.txt --user`